How to make your virtual conference presentation more accessible

 Participants may use a variety of methods to ask questions following your conference presentation.
 If you receive a written question, it is best practice to read out the question before you respond.

-5. Use and Appropriately Sized Font
+5. Use an Appropriately Sized Font

 When writing text on slides you want to make sure it is clearly visible to folks who may have vision impairments.
 A general rule of thumb is to have text no smaller than 24pt.
 This may mean you have slides that have less content in them, so just make sure you are recording all the important information in your script and stick to the highlights on your slides.